papicella/cli-snyk-getting-started/README.md

 Receiving objects: 100% (217/217), 95.16 KiB | 2.38 MiB/s, done.
 Resolving deltas: 100% (84/84), done.
 ```

+Display all issues

+Filter issues based on severity threshold

+Output results to HTML

+Output Results to JSON or SARIF

 <hr />
 Pas Apicella [pas at snyk.io] is a Principal Solution Engineer at Snyk APJ